ARM-software/vscode-arm-debugger/README.md

 #### Virtual targets

-Select **Model debug connection** to use Fixed Virtual Platform models (FVPs) to debug virtual targets.
+Select **Model debug connection** to use Fixed Virtual Platform (FVP) models to debug virtual targets.
 This adds an `"arm-debugger.configdb"` configuration with a `"launch"` request to the `launch.json` file.

 ### Arm Debugger Attach